 The number of years you’ve been insured and the number of years you’ve had a license both offer huge savings on your rates.
 But they aren’t typically touted as auto insurance discounts because they are quasi-underwriting factors.

-That means in some states, how long you’ve been insured and how long you’ve had a license are considered when insurance companies set your base rate in the same way your driving record is considered.
+In some states, how long you’ve been insured and how long you’ve had a license are considered when insurance companies set your base rate in the same way your driving record is considered.
 From there, you may or may not qualify for discounts.

 These variables may be deemed discounts in other states after setting your rate.
 Regardless, this information is reviewed when you apply for coverage and get a quote.
 The longer you’ve had continuous coverage and a license, the less you pay.